Expertspost · Practical guides, researched and explained

 1. Display advertising via Google AdSense.
 The ad boxes you sometimes see between sections are served programmatically.
 I do not choose which advertisers appear, and an ad is not an endorsement.

-2. Affiliate links to a small list of products I personally use.
-If you buy through one of these links I may receive a small referral fee at no extra cost to you.
+2. Affiliate links to a small list of products we recommend after research.
+If you buy through one of these links the site may receive a small referral fee at no extra cost to you.
 These links are always labeled.

 3. The Expertspost Weekly, a free newsletter — which earns nothing directly, but keeps me honest about the work.